 It’s tough to get to, which may be why tourists have yet to flock to the nation – but if you’re interested in avoiding the crowds and you want to relax, Mauritius is right for you.

 Maybe the most charming country on our list, Slovenia is located in Central Europe.
 Fly into the capital of Ljubljana and stroll the streets – the city center will remind you of Europe at the turn of the 20th century.
-It’s uncrowded, quiet, and beautiful.
+It’s less crowded, quieter, and beautiful.

 Highlights of the country include Bled, Piran, and Lake Bohinj.
 This is an outdoor lovers paradise.